freesewing/freesewing/markdown/dev/tutorials/pattern-design/drawing-the-straps/en.md

   to: points.tipRight,
   via: points.tipRightTop,
   prefix: "tipRightTop",
-  render: false // set this from true to false
+  hide: true // set this from false to true
 })
 macro("round", {
   from: points.tipRight,
   to: points.top,
   via: points.tipRightBottom,
   prefix: "tipRightBottom",
-  render: false // set this from true to false
+  hide: true // set this from false to true
 })

 ```

 <Note>

-You can also remove the `render` line completely.
+You can also remove the `hide` lines completely.
 More on this in the next section.

 </Note>